Northern Khmer dialect: Script

 Within Cambodia, Northern Khmer is written in the Khmer script as the words are spelled in standard Khmer, regardless of the Northern Khmer pronunciation.
 This is seen most often in the context of kantrum music karaoke DVDs which are increasingly popular in Cambodia and with Cambodians overseas.

-" ฺ " (the pinthu mark) or " ํ " are used to alter the pronunciation of vowels, similar to the bântăk punctuation mark (a small vertical line on the final consonant of a syllable) in the Khmer alphabet.
+" ฺ " (the pinthu mark) or " ํ " are used to alter the pronunciation of vowels, similar to the bânták (" ់ ") punctuation mark (a small vertical line on the final consonant of a syllable) in the Khmer alphabet.